kobotoolbox/docs/source/kobotoolbox_monday_integration.md

 **What column types from Kobo shift to what column types from monday?**

-All column types except File and External XML are supported by monday.com.
+All column types except External XML are supported by monday.com.
 If you can't find the appropriate column type on monday.com board, use a column with Text type.
-For the Point and Area Kobo column type, it's better to use the Text column on monday side despite the fact that there is Location column type for this matter.
+For the Point and Area Kobo column type, it's better to use the Text column on monday.com side despite the fact that there is Location column type for this matter.

 **Can I sync more than one KoboToolbox project with my monday board?**